Samsung Galaxy S26 Plus vs Galaxy S23 Plus: Main differences

 Summary

-Sure, the Galaxy S23 Plus was an excellent phone in its heyday, but a lot of water has gone under the bridge since then, and you might be missing out on some genuinely cool improvements.
+On the other hand, the Galaxy S23 Plus is starting to get a bit old already, so no fault in considering an upgrade to the new device.
+The Galaxy S23 Plus was a good phone in its heyday, but a lot of water has gone under the bridge since then, and you might be missing out on some genuinely cool improvements.

 Still, none of this changes the fact that the Galaxy S Plus flagship has always been weirdly positioned.
-It's not the best Samsung phone (that honor usually goes to the Galaxy S Ultra) and it's not even the most compact flagship (which is the Galaxy S Plus), making it the odd one out.
-A good phone usually, but still one without a clear purpose.
+It's not the best Samsung phone (that spot is usually reserved for the Galaxy S Ultra) and it's not even the most compact flagship (which is the Galaxy S), making it the odd one out.
+A good phone usually, but still one without a clear target audience.

 Why you can trust PhoneArena